 - “You can change your preferences or unsubscribe at any time.”

-What you should be doing right now to prepare
+What you can do right now to prepare

-Charities interact with supporters across many touchpoints.
-Each is an opportunity to capture and refresh consent.
+Charities interact with supporters across many touchpoints, and each is an opportunity to capture and refresh consent.

 Web forms

 Redesign forms to include clear, unticked checkboxes for each channel and purpose.
-Under the new stricter definition of consent, consent must be opt-in, NOT opt-out.
+Under the proposed new stricter definition of consent, consent will be opt-in, NOT opt-out.

-This example IS NOT compliant (the box should not be pre-ticked):
+This example would NOT be compliant if Tranche 2 reform is legislated (the box should not be pre-ticked):

-This example IS compliant (the supporter chooses to tick the box and it is clear that the newsletter will be an email communication):
+This example WOULD be compliant (the supporter chooses to tick the box and it is clear that the newsletter will be an email communication):

 Donation pages

 Separate the act of donating from consent to future appeals.
-Donors must not be forced to opt-in in order to complete a donation.
+Under Tranche 2 legislation donors cannot be forced to opt-in in order to complete a donation.

 This example below has a Yes/No option for ‘Send me updates from Example Charity’, however it does not specify the channel that those updates will be sent through.
-Under the stricter definition of consent, the information provided to the supporter at point of consent must be specific to each channel (email,post, SMS, phone etc).
+Under the proposed, stricter definition of consent, the information provided to the supporter at point of consent must be specific to each channel (email, post, SMS, phone etc).

 Events